Peace People founder Ciaran McKeown dies aged 76

 Mr McKeown, with Mairead Maguire and Betty Williams, were the founders of the Peace People which campaigned for an end to the Troubles violence, bringing tens of thousands of people to attend rallies to support that aim.

 The organisation was formed in 1976 following the deaths of the three children of Annie Maguire, a sister of Mairead.
-They were killed when struck by a car driven by an IRA member, Danny Lennon, who had been fatally wounded by a British soldier in west Belfast.
+They were killed when struck by a car driven by an IRA member, Danny Lennon on Finaghy Road North, west belfast.
+He had been fatally wounded by British soldiers who had been chasing him.

 His car ran out of control, mounted a footpath and struck Annie Maguire and her three children.
 They had been out shopping.
 Joanne (8) and six-week-old Andrew died at the scene while their brother John (2) died the following day from his injuries.